FlipsideCrypto/fsc-evm/doc_descriptions/core/traces.md

 {% docs evm_traces_value %}

-The amount of ETH transferred in this trace.
+The amount of the native asset transferred in this trace.

 {% enddocs %}